mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v2.0-alpha.md

 When the Payee FSP presents the fulfilment to the common ledger, the transfer is committed in the common ledger.
 At the same time, the Payer FSP is notified that the transfer has been committed along with the fulfilment.

-Mojaloop supports two forms of currency conversion.
-The first is stand-alone conversion, in which the converted funds are returned to the requester's account.
-To use this functionality, the requesting DFSP must maintain a ledger in the target currency.
-The second form is Payment-versus-Payment (PvP) conversion.
-In this form, execution of the conversion is dependent on successful completion of a linked payment: if the payment succeeds, then the conversion will also succeed; otherwise, both the payment and the conversion will fail.
-The distinction between these forms lies in the provision of a unique identifier denominating the determining payment if the conversion is a PvP conversion.
-Use of this field is discussed in the definition of the **Conversion** data object (see [Section
-7.4.3](#743-conversion) below).

 #### 6.13.1 Resource version history

-Table 52 contains a description of each different version of the **/services** resource.
+Table 52 contains a description of each different version of the **/fxTransfers** resource.

 | Version | Date | Description|
 | ---- | ---- | ---- |